 In the top ten ranking for research, WUSOM provides exciting opportunities for medical students to participate in research at the basic science or clinical levels.
 They are looking for students with strong ties to their communities—with excellent communication skills, a dedication to service, and well-rounded interests.
 The secondary application requests three essays.

-1. If you have already completed your education, if your college or graduate education was interrupted, or if you do not plan to be a full-time student during the current year, describe in chronological order your activities during the time(s) when you were not enrolled as a full-time student. (maximum 1800 characters including spaces)
+1. Have you already completed your undergraduate education, have you had your college or graduate education interrupted, or do you plan not to be a full-time student during your application year?
+If yes, describe in chronological order your activities during the time(s) when you were not enrolled as a full-time student.
+(2000 characters)

-Using an updated copy of your resume or CV, be comprehensive in your response.
+Update your resume or CV, be comprehensive in your response.
 Capture the diversity of your activities and interests.
 Include all work experiences or volunteer activities.
-Review a copy of your transcript to be sure that you have covered all significant gaps in your education.
+Cover all significant gaps in your education.
 If there were increases or decreases in your GPA before or after these breaks, explain.

-2. Describe a time or situation where you have been unsuccessful or failed. (maximum 3000 characters including spaces)
+2. Describe a time or situation where you have been unsuccessful or failed.
+(3000 characters)

 The best responses to this type of question will demonstrate resilience.
-It will be important to select an event or commitment that you clearly did not perform well on but one in which you did not give up.
-Choose something that you had to repeat or improve and demonstrate how, through hard work, you were able to succeed.
+Select an event or commitment that you clearly did not perform well on but one in which you did not give up.
+Choose something you had to repeat or improve and demonstrate how, through hard work, you were able to succeed.
 For example, you could use your first teaching experience.
-For most people, the first time you have to teach a class or group, it does not go well but we learn from that first experience and improve.
-Focus the bulk of the essay on how you improved and on outcomes.
+For most people, the first time you teach a class or group, it may not go well but learn from that first experience and improve.
+Focus on how you improved and on outcomes.
+Be mindful.
 End on a high note.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***